phpMussel/phpMussel/_docs/readme.EN.txt

    "check_archives"
    - Attempt to check the contents of archives?
      0 - No (do not check), 1 - Yes (check) [Default].
-     * Currently, only checking of ZIP and GZ files is supported (checking of TAR, RAR, CAB, 7z and etcetera not currently supported).
+     * Currently, only checking of BZ, GZ, LZF and ZIP files is supported (checking of RAR, CAB, 7z and etcetera not currently supported).
      * This is not foolproof!
 While I highly recommend keeping this turned on, I can't guarantee it'll always find everything.
-     * Also be aware that archive checking currently is not recursive for ZIPs (although I intend to correct this at some point, and GZ is recursive).
+     * Also be aware that archive checking currently is not recursive for ZIPs.
    "filesize_archives"
    - Carry over filesize blacklisting/whitelisting to the contents of archives?
      0 - No (just greylist everything), 1 - Yes [Default].